numere-org/Packages/README.md

 ```
 Note that the `42` in the paths stands for the repository ID not the repository name.
 You can copy the ID from your repository page.
 The `per_page=100000` limit is to allow a tree of identical size as on Github.
 However, it is not guaranteed that this limit will be supported by Gitlab in the future.
 If you face troubles, give us a hint.

+#### Other Hosts
+Other hosts than GitHub or Gitlab may not work, although their API might be similar to GitHub's (Bitbucket seems to be such a candidate).
+Do not hesitate to ask for assistance in spinning your repository up and make it accessible.
+This service is free for individuals.
+Enterprise users may get in touch to clarify licensing, warranty and compensation.

 #### Field documentation
 The meaning of the fields in a `*.repository` configuration is as follows:
 - `"version"`: defines the version of the `*.repository` file standard by itself.
 Is used for future compatibility.